 Special Message: IDOC Comprehensive Response to COVID-19

 Requests for general in-person legal visits between attorneys and offenders must be made to the facility where the offender is housed.
-Attorney/offender visit requests will only be scheduled when safe to do so on a facility-by-facility basis and are subject to being postponed or rescheduled.
+Attorney/offender visit requests are being scheduled and will continue as long as it is safe to do so on a facility-by-facility basis.
+Based on conditions in each facility, they are subject to being postponed or rescheduled.
 A reliable alternative to an in-person attorney/offender visit is to schedule a confidential phone call.
 The offender must have the attorney's phone number added to their approved telephone list.
 All calls are 'collect' unless the offender utilizes prepaid minutes.